raysarosa/epa-ghg-emissions-sql/README.md

 - Basic use of `UNNEST`, `OFFSET`, and subqueries
 - Focus on both high-impact sources and low-emission performers

+### 🟦 `03_advanced.sql`
+Explores advanced SQL analytics:
+- `ROW_NUMBER`, `PERCENT_RANK`, and window functions
+- Emission comparisons by state and industry
+- Subpart-level aggregation with joins and unnesting
+- Labeling facilities by performance vs national average using `CASE`
+- National share analysis by company and state

 ---

 ## 🛠 Tools Used